AshAvalanche/v2-subgraph/README.md

 Note:

-- Deployments will fail if there are uncommitted changes in the subgraph.
-Please commit your changes before deploying.
 - When using the custom setup, remember to modify the chain.ts and the config.ts files with your tokens, factory and router addresses.